 - develop strategies for analyzing and interpreting poetry, drama, and prose narratives such as novels and stories.

-- familiarizes students with some of the protocols of the literary-critical essay, examines the idea of literature as a social institution, and explores ways of connecting textual details to the world beyond the text.
+- familiarize yourself with some of the protocols of the literary-critical essay, examine the idea of literature as a social institution, and explore ways of connecting textual details to the world beyond the text.

-- Students should expect to write at least seven graded essays during the semester.
+- Write at least seven graded essays during the semester.

 - Although formal research papers are not assigned, some sections may work with archival materials available in Wesleyan's rare book collection.

 - All sections of ENGL 201 enroll a maximum of 19 students with most seats reserved for sophomores.